 2017 will be a tense year for Kenya.
 It begins with wananchi suffering from lack of health services in the country's public hospitals due to the doctors' strike, and huge dissatisfaction with the runaway corruption that has plagued the Jubilee government.
 And yet, it appears that the Jubilee government is sabotaging the ability of voters to express that dissatisfaction through the ballot, especially after bulldozing amendments to the electoral act.
 But when it comes to healthcare, all sides of the political divide are amazingly united in shunning the public healthcare facilities they are supposed to build, and in seeking treatment in private hospitals or abroad.
 They then console us with philanthropy for services our taxes are supposed to provide, as our taxes disappear through corruption.
 Meanwhile, the journalists reporting the stories miss the ironies of the politicians' treatment choices.

-Thank you for voting wandianjoya.com as the best social issues and active citizenship blog!
+Please vote for wandianjoya.com as the best social issues and active citizenship blog 2018!